 We tend to gear our lessons toward beginners because we want to share the love of partner dancing with new people.
 However, we love it when experienced dancers participate.
 We’ve found that it’s really helpful for beginners to have experienced dancers in the lesson with them.

 Very often, our volunteer guest instructor is Andy Hebert.
 We attended Ty's and Andy's lessons at the Milwaukie Elks for years, and we learned a lot from them.
 We’re grateful that Andy is willing to teach for us, and I'm sure Ty is watching from above with approval.

 Andy typically starts out with a beginner-level lesson, and then kicks it up a notch at the end for the more-experienced dancers who are kind enough to jump in for the benefit of the beginners.

 Our floating dance floor is one of the largest in the region: about 1600 square feet.
 There's lots of room, so bring a friend!
 Remember: line dancers and stationary dancers in the middle, and traveling couples to the outside (counter clockwise).
 We value and appreciate good dance floor etiquette!

-We don't offer bar service but you're welcome to BYO beverage.
+We don't offer bar service but you're welcome to BYO beverage (soft alcohol only, please).
 Please drink responsibly (which is normally the case with dancers, anyway).

 There is bottled water and pop available for $1.
 Help yourself from the 'fridge and drop a dollar in the cash box.
 Water is also available from a dispenser on the counter, but our well water is not the tastiest.
 If it's cold out, we often offer coffee as well.

 We always have snacks on hand, and you're welcome to bring something to contribute to the snack table if you like.

 We've occasionally had Meet-Up groups ask if it's okay to bring pizza or take-out for their group.
 Go for it!
 All we ask is that you clean up after yourselves.

 Be comfortable!
 If the ladies are wearing high heels, drop them off at the door before you find your parking space.
 The lot is pretty gravely.